JUUL is striving for FDA approval as data from their first vape study is released.

 There was an 85% reduction from the baseline in the nine selected biomarkers among the abstinence group and the combined JUUL groups.
 The cancer-related biomarkers instead rose up by almost 14% among the smokers that kept smoking.

 For vaping to continue moving forward, it needs to take steps to obtain regulatory approval.
-This could allow vaping companies to promote their products as cigarette cessation tools.
+This will require more vape studies which could allow vaping companies to promote their products as cigarette cessation tools.
 Getting them into the hands of smokers around the world.